 All it takes is a few minutes of research to figure out what the top VPNs are.
-An overwhelming majority of review sites will rightly steer you towards either NordVPN or ExpressVPN.
+An overwhelming majority of review sites will rightly steer you towards either or ExpressVPN or NordVPN.

 Our speed testing shows a close fight – performance differences between NordVPN and ExpressVPN are rather negligible.
-In the end, ExpressVPN has a better jab and wins this particular round.
+In the end, NordVPN has a better jab and wins this particular round.

 Torrenting and P2P